 It is the third consecutive year where the report has placed keto at the bottom, or near the bottom, of the list of its “Best Diets Overall.”
 To decide its rankings, the report evaluates government data, medical journals, and feedback from a panel of health and nutrition experts.

 The keto diet is a low-carb diet intended to induce rapid weight loss by restricting carbohydrates.
 The goal is to induce “ketosis,” or a metabolic state in which the body must draw energy from secondary sources, such as fat.

 Why Is the Keto Diet Unhealthy?

-“So I was talking about that and making sure everyone was hearing about that, and then there was one the ‘Journal of the American Heart Association’ published a few years later that isolated the people who had had a heart attack in the past, the cardiology population that we’re seeing, and they were doing a ketogenic diet,” he said.
+“So I was talking about that and making sure everyone was hearing about that.
+Then, there was one the ‘Journal of the American Heart Association’ published a few years later that isolated the people who had had a heart attack in the past, the cardiology population that we’re seeing, and they were doing a ketogenic diet,” he said.
 “It was a 53 percent increase in mortality.
 No one should be doing this.”

-What is a healthy diet?
+What Is a healthy diet?

 A 2018 study published in the Journal of the American Heart Association suggested that elderly women can significantly reduce their risk of heart attack by adopting a vegetable-centric vegan diet.

 Research by the World Cancer Research Fund (WCRF) shows that ditching animal-derived foods, avoiding alcohol and sugary drinks, and engaging in regular exercise, can reduce one’s risk of cancer by as much as 40 percent.
 Vegan cardiologist Dr. Joel Kahn also recommends avoiding meat altogether due to these health risks.